wikimedia/labs-tools-nodejs-mw-oauth-tool/README.md

 # nodejs-mediawiki-oauth-tool

-This git repository contains the source code for a basic Node.js webservice.
-It shows how to use the passport-mediawiki-oauth package to manage OAuth authentication with a MediaWiki server.
+A basic Node.js webservice.
+It shows how to manage OAuth authentication with a MediaWiki server via the passport-mediawiki-oauth package

+Developed for [My first NodeJS OAuth tool](https://wikitech.wikimedia.org/wiki/Help:Toolforge/My_first_NodeJS_OAuth_tool) tutorial on Wikitech.

 Development
 -----------